 When you’re looking for the best auto transport company to ship your car to Wisconsin, you don’t have to look far.
 Number 1 Auto Transport is the Wisconsin auto transport & car shipping company clients trust.
 Our auto transport team are experts in their field, providing industry-leading customer service.
-From providing transparent quotes and pricing, to working with you through the transport itself, every member of our team will have the utmost respect and honesty for yourself and your vehicle.
+From providing transparent quotes and pricing to working with you through the transport itself, every team member will have the utmost respect and honesty for yourself and your vehicle.

 Number 1 Auto uses state-of-the-art equipment to ensure reliability and holds contracted drivers to high standards.
-This helps to make Wisconsin car shipping much easier than most folks think it is, even with the frigid winter weather that seems to go on and on.
-Whether you are hauling an excavator or dozer on a lowboy from one project in Milwaukee to another; living in Green Bay and bringing your luxury car in from Oshkosh, Waukesha, or even outside of the state and you want it protected from the elements in an enclosed carrier, or living outside Madison and you need your car transported in an open-air carrier to Kenosha, Racine, Eau Claire and beyond, Number 1 Auto Transport has the experience, equipment, and people to get it right every time.
+This helps make Wisconsin car shipping much easier than most folks think it is, even with the frigid winter weather that seems to go on and on.
+Whether you are hauling an excavator or dozer on a lowboy from one project in Milwaukee to another; living in Green Bay and bringing your luxury car in from Oshkosh, Waukesha, or even outside of the state and you want it protected from the elements in an enclosed carrier, or living outside Madison.
+You need your car transported in an open-air carrier to Kenosha, Racine, Eau Claire, and beyond; Number 1 Auto Transport has the experience, equipment, and people to get it right every time.

 Moving to Wisconsin?
 Ship Your Car with Number 1 Auto Transport

-Way up north, the summers are cool and the winters are cold, but that doesn’t matter to Wisconsinites.
-America’s Dairyland is the center of German American and Scandinavian culture in the country – over 40% of the 5.8 million residents claim German heritage, and the state has the highest percentage of residents of Polish ancestry of any state.
-This has had a major influence on everyday life, and on the state culture.
-Wisconsin isn’t all beer and brats though.
+Way up north, the summers are cool, and the winters are cold, but that doesn’t matter to Wisconsinites.
+America’s Dairyland is the center of German American and Scandinavian culture in the country – over 40% of the 5.8 million residents claim German heritage.
+The state has the highest percentage of residents of Polish ancestry of any state.
+This has had a major influence on everyday life and the state culture.
+Wisconsin isn’t all beer and brats, though.

-- Wisconsin is called America’s Dairyland for good reason.
-Second only to California in terms of total milk production, it is America’s leader when it comes to cheese, producing over a quarter of the total cheese in the country.
-In particular, Cheddar cheese is important to the state – it produced 61 million pounds of it in 2019, one fifth of the entire production of the country.
+- Wisconsin is called America’s Dairyland for a good reason.
+Second, only to California in terms of total milk production is America’s leader when it comes to cheese, producing over a quarter of the country’s total cheese.
+In particular, Cheddar cheese is important to the state – it produced 61 million pounds of it in 2019, one-fifth of the country’s entire production.

-- With a wide range of industry, from information technology to manufacturing, as well as a unique food culture that draws from diversity as well as local sourcing, Madison was named as the 12th best city to live in across America, by Business Insider.
+- With a wide range of industries, from information technology to manufacturing, and a unique food culture that draws from diversity and local sourcing, Madison was named the 12th best city to live in across America by Business Insider.

 - If you like using toilet paper without getting splinters, you can thank Green Bay.
 While mostly known for Cheeseheads and the Packers, the city is also referred to as the Toilet Paper Capital of the World.
-Invented by Northern paper in the 1930s, it allowed humankind to finally wipe without worrying about splinters.
-Today, Green Bay is still one of the leading paper manufacturing regions in the country, and Wisconsin as a state is the nationwide leader in the production of paper products.
+Invented by Northern paper in the 1930s, it allowed humankind to wipe without worrying about splinters finally.
+Today, Green Bay is still one of the leading paper manufacturing regions in the country, and Wisconsin, as a state, is the nationwide leader in the production of paper products.

 - Wisconsin borders two Great Lakes – Michigan and Superior – and has as many inland lakes as Minnesota, if not more.
 Thanks to this, it is a great place for folks looking for lakeside living.
 Both Door County and Lake Geneva earn places on TripAdvisor’s list of the Best Lake Towns in North America.

 - The World’s Largest Music Festival, according to the Guinness Book of World Records, Summerfest takes place every summer in Milwaukee.
-With attendance of roughly 800,000 people every year – sometimes more than that, with estimates in some years reaching nearly 900,000 – iconic artists ranging from Metallica, to Stevie Wonder, to Lady GaGa and Justin Bieber have headlined the 11-day event.
+With an attendance of roughly 800,000 people every year – sometimes more than that, with estimates in some years reaching nearly 900,000 – iconic artists ranging from Metallica to Stevie Wonder, to Lady Gaga and Justin Bieber have headlined the 11-day event.

 With everything from outdoors, to education, to entertainment, it’s not a surprise that Wisconsin is such a popular state, despite the sometimes harsh weather.